-One of the most common causes of tubal infertility results from a prior history of pelvic inflammatory disease (PID).
+PID can lead to scarring of the tubes and can not only cause tubal factor infertility but can also lead to chronic pelvic pain and increase future risk for ectopic pregnancy (non-viable pregnancies located outside of the uterus).
 The rate of tubal infertility has been reported to be 12% after one, 23% after two, and 53% after three episodes of PID.

-Other causes of tubal factor infertility can include severe pelvic adhesions, endometriosis, previous pelvic surgery (especially if performed on the tube), and previous pelvic infection (from an appendicitis or after a previous delivery).
+Other causes of tubal factor infertility can include severe pelvic adhesions, endometriosis, previous pelvic surgery (especially if performed on the tube), and previous pelvic infection (from appendicitis or after a previous delivery).

 The formation of adhesions may not necessarily block a fallopian tube, but may render it dysfunctional by distorting or separating it from the ovary.